ckolderup/postmarks/README.md

 ## Developing Postmarks

 * To automatically log all requests to a text file, set add `LOGGING_ENABLED=true` to your .env file.
-This will cause all incoming requests to `request_log.txt` in your project folder.
+This will cause all incoming requests to append to `request_log.txt` in your project folder.

 ## Acknowledgments